Commentz-Walter algorithm

 In computer science, the Commentz-Walter algorithm is a string searching algorithm invented by Beate Commentz-Walter.
 Like the Aho–Corasick string matching algorithm, it can search for multiple patterns at once.
 It combines ideas from Aho–Corasick with the fast matching of the Boyer–Moore string-search algorithm.
 For a text of length n and maximum pattern length of m, its worst-case running time is O(mn), though the average case is often much better.

 GNU grep once implemented a string matching algorithm very similar to Commentz-Walter.

 History

 The paper on the algorithm was first published by Beate Commentz-Walter in 1979 through the Saarland University and typed by "R. Scherner".
-The paper detailed two differing algorithms he claimed combined the idea of the Aho-Corasick and Boyer-Moore algorithms, which he called algorithms B and B1.
+The paper detailed two differing algorithms she claimed combined the idea of the Aho-Corasick and Boyer-Moore algorithms, which she called algorithms B and B1.
 The paper mostly focuses on algorithm B, however.

 How the Algorithm Works

 The Commentz-Walter algorithm combines two known algorithms in order to attempt to better address the multi-pattern matching problem.
 These two algorithms are the Boyer-Moore, which addresses single pattern matching using filtering, and the Aho-Corasick.
 To do this, the algorithm implements a suffix automaton to search through patterns within an input string, while also using reverse patterns, unlike in the Aho-Corasick.

 Commentz-Walter has two phases it must go through, these being a pre-computing phase and a matching phase.
 For the first phase, the Commentz-Walter algorithm uses a reversed pattern to build a pattern tree, this is considered the pre-computing phase.
 The second phase, known as the matching phase, takes into account the other two algorithms.
 Using the Boyer-Moore’s technique of shifting and the Aho-Corasick's technique of finite automata, the Commentz-Walter algorithm can begin matching.

 The Commentz-Walter algorithm will scan backwards throughout an input string, checking for a mismatch.
 If and when the algorithm does find a mismatch, the algorithm will already know some of the characters that are matches, and then use this information as an index.
 Using the index, the algorithm checks the pre-computed table to find a distance that it must shift, after this, the algorithm once more begins another matching attempt.